TimIsabella/Gmod-AdvancedMissileExpression/README.md

 ![Lead-collision](https://github.com/TimIsabella/Gmod-AdvancedMissileExpression/blob/main/Lead-Collision.jpg)

-Targeting in its basic form can be considered a straight line from a starting point to its target -- this is known as 'line of sight'.
+Targeting in its basic form can be considered a straight line from a starting point to target -- this is known as 'line of sight' targeting.
-When it comes to moving targets, it is required to lead that target so as to intercept it at a point in space where it will be -- this is known as 'lead-collision'.
+When it comes to moving targets, it is required to lead that target so as to intercept it at a point in space ahead of where it is initially -- this is known as 'lead-collision'.

 By utilizing live target vector and velocity data, a point in space leading a